jina-ai/clip-as-service/docs/user-guides/server.md

 The executors are hosted on [Jina Hub](https://hub.jina.ai) and are automatically sync with `clip_server` Python module.
 We currently support [PyTorch-backed CLIP](https://hub.jina.ai/executor/gzpbl8jh) and [ONNX-backed CLIP](https://hub.jina.ai/executor/2a7auwg2).

-A minimum YAML file is as follows:
+A minimum YAML file is as follows.
+You can also config the same parameters in executors via `with` [described here](#clip-model-config).

 ````{tab} pytorch-flow.yml